linux development logo

 Burning the Ubuntu image

-To transfer it to a USB it’s straightforward if you already have Windows (instructions here).
-In my case I do it from my linux with Ventoy (a guide).
+Getting it onto a USB is easy if you already have a Windows machine (instructions here).
+In my case I do it from Linux with Ventoy (guide).

-When installing Ventoy on the USB, it makes it bootable and creates two partitions, one for itself (for Ventoy to boot) and another to copy the Windows ISO.
-I download the latest version from Ventoy.
+Installing Ventoy makes the USB bootable and creates two partitions: one for itself (so Ventoy can boot) and another where you drop the Windows ISO.
+I download the latest release from Ventoy.

 cd Downloads